fact-project/photon_stream/photon_stream/experimental/README.md

     The size of the photon-stream in bytes.

-### Photon-Stream (num. photons + num. pixel Byte)
+         Photon arrival times in slices

-         Photon arrival times in slices (EXAMPLE, shape and structure depent on the individual event) uint8
+         (EXAMPLE.
+The actual shape and structure depent on the specific event) uint8
          +--------+--------+--------+--------+
        0 |   XXX  |   XXX  |   XXX  |   255  |